pkgranholt/Improved-search-for-used-cars/Presentation.md

 ```

-The price seems to be centered around the lower prices, with the 3rd quartile being listed at 11 000 EUR.
+The price seems to be centered around the lower prices, with the 3rd quartile being listed at about 12 000 EUR.
 Let's take look at how the prices are distributed.

 ```r
 hist(auto$price)